proinsias/proinsias.github.io/_posts/2017/2017-07-06-Gathering-weak-npm-credentials.md

 ---
 layout: single
-title: "Gathering weak npm credentials"
+title: 'Gathering weak npm credentials'
 date: 2017-07-06 10:41
-last_modified_at: 2017-07-06 10:41
+last_modified_at: 2023-04-26 13:22:37
+categories:
-categories: posts
+    - posts
 tags:
     - security
 ---

 We _all_ know the importance of strong passwords, don't we?